jtankx90/cs50/final project/README.md

     Files used: Sale.html, items_modal.html

 2. **Account**
-There is  an account option that allows users to change their email address registered with the website.
+Added option allowing users to change their email address registered with the website.

 Files used: account.html